-Before we even really began on this journey we both spent hours researching online which sites were the best, talking to other sitters that we knew on Instagram, or that we found on Facebook for their advice, and looking into other helpful information, such as online magazines.
+Before we even really began on this journey we both spent hours researching online which sites were the best.
+We were talking to other sitters that we knew on Instagram and Facebook for their advice.
+We also scoured online magazines.

-We love House Sitter Magazine, which is free to subscribe to, has an app you can install on any Apple or Android device, and then you can download and read their entire catalogue, which is full of what I think is really helpful information.
+We love House Sitter Magazine, which is free to subscribe to.
+It has an app you can install on any Apple or Android device, and then you can download and read their entire catalogue.
+It’s full of what we think is extremely helpful information.

-If you want specific types of house sitting jobs like luxury house sitting jobs or long term house sitting jobs then it’s important to use resources to see how these sits work and you can filter these sits and set up alerts on your chosen house sit website.
+If you want specific types of house sitting jobs like luxury house sitting jobs or long term house sitting jobs then it’s important to use resources to see how these sits work.
+You can filter these sits and set up alerts on your chosen house sit website.

 Thank you for reading and we hope this helps answer any questions you have on how to get started with house and pet sitting.